cwesson/joplin-plugin-wavedrom/README.md

 ## Installation

 ### Automatic Installation
-Search for "typograms" in the Joplin plugin manager.
+Search for "wavedrom" in the Joplin plugin manager.

 ### Manual Installation
 1. Download the latest release from GitHub